Ak47shat/Maze-Solver/README.md

 - `astar.py` — A* pathfinding visualizer
 - `DIJKSTRA.py` — Dijkstra's algorithm visualizer

-## Screenshots
-*Add your screenshots here to showcase the visualizations!*

 ## License
 This project is for educational and demonstration purposes.